 Where Do the Elephants Come From?

-Many of these elephants are captured and domesticated in Myanmar and then trafficked into Thailand.
-Many elephants are put to work in the logging industry, where chains are harnessed to their bodies, and they are used to transport heavy teak wood through the hillsides and waters.
-Logging was banned in Thailand in 1989, but illegal logging still exists within the country and is still legal in surrounding countries.
-After the ban, many of these elephants entered the tourism industry.
+Many of these elephants are captured and domesticated in Myanmar before being trafficked into Thailand.
+In the logging industry, elephants are forced to transport heavy loads of teak wood through rugged terrain, with chains harnessed tightly to their bodies.
+Although logging was officially banned in Thailand in 1989, illegal logging persists, and the practice remains legal in neighboring countries.
+Following the ban, many elephants were sold into the tourism industry.

 Are All of Thailand’s Elephant Sanctuaries Ethical?